aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

-Assembly code is now some kind of object we'll define (several kinds, for instructions, labels, `SetLineNo`, and a couple more); to turn it into bytecode, we first *resolve* the addresses of any labels it has (starting at address 0), then *encode* it into bytes, using the addresses now known: a 'two-pass assembler'.
+Assembly code is now some kind of object we'll define (several kinds, for instructions, labels, `SetLineNo`, and a couple more); to turn it into bytecode, we first *resolve* the addresses of any labels it has (starting at address 0), then *encode* it into bytes using the addresses now known---a 'two-pass assembler'.

     def plumb_depths(assembly):
         depths = [0]